Exhibit Columbus: Thank U, Next

 Thank U, Next serves as a destination for people from all parts of the city and from all backgrounds to have shared experiences.
 This project thanks civic leaders and past architects for their highly formal contributions to Washington Street, but also looks to create the next precedent for an alternative public space.
 An urban plaza that is flexible, reconfigurable, playful, multiple, and open, Thank U, Next is designed to be adaptable for diverse uses and to provide a place for social and cultural togetherness.

-In September 2018, LA-Más was selected as one of five Washington Street Civic Project Leaders – an honor given to mission-driven organizations that use architecture, art and design to improve people’s lives, connect communities, and catalyze efforts to make cities more equitable and sustainable.
-All leaders will activate a site on Washington Street from late August to early December 2019 in downtown Columbus as part of the Exhibit Columbus 2019 Exhibition.
-Columbus, Indiana is the modernist mecca of our nation with an impressive track record for civic engagement.
+In September 2018, LA-Más was selected as one of five Exhibit Columbus Washington Street Civic Project Leaders – an honor given to mission-driven organizations that use architecture and design to improve people’s lives, connect communities, and catalyze efforts to make cities more equitable.
+We were invited to activate a site on Washington Street in the “modernist mecca” of Columbus, Indiana from late August to late November 2019 as part of Exhibit Columbus 2019.

 LA-Más began the project by interviewing nearly a dozen Columbus-based community organizations to better understand the latent needs of the surrounding communities.
 Our team most consistently heard that downtown Washington Street is viewed as a hub for the middle class and wealthy.
 The goals of our project became: build an explicit and implicit invitation to redefine Washington Street as a place where working class residents are welcomed and engaged; create a 24/7 accessible intervention that supports organized and unorganized activities; and develop a design language that is non-hierarchical, multi-directional, and nonlinear.